ABHISHEKSB4433/DATA-ENGINEERING-ZOOMCAP-COMPLETE/PROJECT/README.md

    * Storage Admin
    * Storage Object Admin
    * BigQuery Admin
+   (if you have any trouble with permissions when you are running the airflow dag, just add these permissions aswell
+   * BigQuery Data Editor
+   * BigQuery Data Owner
+   * BigQuery Data Viewer
+   * BigQuery Job User
+   * BigQuery User )
 4. Download [SDK](https://cloud.google.com/sdk) for local setup.

 5. Set environment variable to point to your downloaded auth-keys:
 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS="<path/to/your/service-account-authkeys>.json"